arriIsHere/arri.gay/src/articles/old/2019/03/03/index.md

 ---
 title: Eleventy Won
 date: 2019-03-03
+tags: published
 abstract: eleventy-one years is far too short a time to live among such excellent and admirable hobbits.
 I don't know half of you half as well as I should like, and I like less than half of you half as well as you deserve.
-abstractAuthor: J.R.R.
-Tolkien, The Fellowship of the Ring
+abstractAuthor: Billbo from J.R.R.
+Tolkien's The Fellowship of the Ring
 image: hobbitonfeast.jpg
+imageAlt: A long table filled with all manor of feasts items.
+The table is empty of people but is so full it is overflowing.
 layout: markdown.njk
 ---